pjover/hobbit/README.md

     mongo-express
 ```

-Run the Mongo client to access the database server by command terminal
+If needed, you can run the Mongo client to access the database server by command terminal

 ```shell script
 docker run -it --rm \